sudheerj/vuejs-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 11.  ### Why do you need to use key attribute on for directive?
-     In order to track each node’s identity, and thus reuse and reorder existing elements, you need to provide a unique `key` attribute for each item with in `v-for` iteration.
+     In order to track each node's identity, and thus reuse and reorder existing elements, you need to provide a unique `key` attribute for each item with in `v-for` iteration.
 An ideal value for key would be the unique id of each item.